matteo14c/HaploCoV/docs/source/subsetting.rst

 Lineage/HG specific analyses: can I analyse a lineage of interest?
 ==================================================================

 Of course this is completely possible.
 All you need to know is the exact full name of the lineage of interest.
-Again this can be done with `grep`.
+Again this can be done with ``grep``.
 Afterall lineage designations are stored in column 10 in HaploCoV formatted files.
 The only (minor) caveat is that Pango lineage names contain the "." symbol.
 In regular expressions the "." symbol is a meta-character that matches any single character.
 Hence it needs to be "escaped". i.e we need to tell grep that we want to match the actual "." character and not the metacharacter.
-This is done by prepending a "\\" symbol to "." in the regular expression to be passed to grep.
+This is done by prepending a "\\" symbol to "." in the regular expression to be passed to ``grep``.
-For example if you are interested in "B.1.1.7" only you can subset you data like this:
+For example if you are interested in "B.1.1.7" only you can subset your data like this:

 ::